richardboehme/nodejs-inputs-research/README.md

 #### Saving input bindings

 User inputs are used to trigger specific actions in the application.
-The combination of an user input and a list of actions are represented by `InputBinding` object.
+The combination of an user input and a list of actions are represented by the `InputBinding` object.

 Each `InputBinding` gets a unique id at creation time.
 This is used to identify each binding in the application.
 Additionally, the user can choose a name for the binding and a color which is used to display the binding to the user.
 After creating a binding it is displayed on a grid.
 The grid position is also stored in the binding object.
-Finally, each binding object knows which device and which input triggers it's actions and which actions it should perform.
+Finally, each binding object knows  which input triggers it's actions and which actions it should perform.

+All bindings are grouped by their device.
+This means there is one `InputDeviceBindings` object for each device that contains the bindings that are defined for the specific device.
+In the configuration file those should be used as the top-level data structure.

 Each action is identified by a `TactileAction` instance.
 Currently there is only one type of action - a `TriggerActuatorAction` - that triggers one specific actuator with a specific intensity.
 Later on other actions could be added by extending the `TactileAction` type.

-To save the binding objects to disk one can use the built-in functions `JSON.stringify(obj)` and `JSON.parse(str)` can be used.
+To save the device binding objects to disk one can use the built-in functions `JSON.stringify(obj)` and `JSON.parse(str)`.

 An overview of all related classes and objects can be found in the diagram below: